Tuesday January 14, 2020

 Topic: Arlington Cemetery in Washington DC

-Tony Graduated from Arizona State with a degree in Political Science and then worked in Washington DC as an aide to Representative Tim Walberg of Michigan for two years.
+Tony grew up in Aurora Colorado, attended and graduated from Arizona State with a degree in Political Science, then worked in Washington DC as an aide to Representative Tim Walberg of Michigan for two years.

-He then enlisted in the Army, trained at Fort Benning, and was made a Lieutenant.
-He served in Afghanistan for a year as a liaison between the Army and NATO forces.
+He was stationed in El Paso Texas at Fort Bliss, then served in Afghanistan for about a year as a liaison between the Army and NATO forces.

 After serving oversees, he went to Fort Myer in Washington DC as a Captain, leading a company burial detail at Arlington Cemetery.